reza-rahim/test-change/test.md

    `/var/log/docker/<app_name>/docker.log`.

 Each local rsyslog is set up to forward the local Docker log to central rsyslog server for `log aggregation`.
 For this application `node1` is set to be the cental log server.
-On `node` the entralized log could be found at:
+On `node1` the entralized log could be found at:

    `/var/log/remote/`